God is like …

 • A tiny brown one

-Now Shawna had to choose which teddy bear to give away.
+Now Shaina had to choose which teddy bear to give away.

 She took the white bear and put it back into her basket.